Persistent spinal pain syndrome: Electrical stimulation

-Many failed back syndrome patients are significantly impaired by chronic pain in the back and legs.
+Many failed back surgery syndrome patients are significantly impaired by chronic pain in the back and legs.
 Many of these will be treated with some form of electrical stimulation.
-This can be either a transcutaneous electrical nerve stimulation device placed on the skin over the back or a nerve stimulator implanted into the back with electrical probes which directly touch the spinal cord.
+This can be either a transcutaneous electrical nerve stimulation device placed on the skin over the back, or a nerve stimulator implanted into the back with electrical probes that directly contact the spinal cord.
 Also, some chronic pain patients utilize fentanyl or narcotic patches.
-These patients are generally severely impaired and it is unrealistic to conclude that application of neurostimulation will reduce that impairment.
+These patients are generally severely impaired, and it is unrealistic to conclude that application of neurostimulation will reduce that impairment.
 For example, it is doubtful that neurostimulation will improve the patient enough to return to competitive employment.
 Neurostimulation is palliative.
 Transcutaneous electrical nerve stimulator units work by blocking neurotransmission as described by the pain theory of Melzack and Wall.
 Success rates for implanted neurostimulation has been reported to be 25% to 55%.
 Success is defined as a relative decrease in pain.